strimzi/proposals/06x-new-kafka-roller.md

 The availibility check logic similar to the current KafkaRoller.
 The ISRs that the broker is part of is checked against the configured under minimum ISR size.
 If `size(ISR containing the broker) - minISR > 0`, the broker can be considered safe to restart.
 If it equals to 0, restarting the broker could cause under minimum ISR partition.
 If it's less than 0, it means the partition is already under minimum ISR and restarting it would either not make a difference or make things worse.
 In both cases, the broker should not be restarted.

-However, if `size(ISR containing the broker) - minISR <= 0` but the topic partition is configured with replication size less than minISR, the check will pass to proceed with the broker restart.
+However, if `size(Replicas containing the broker) - minISR <= 0` but the topic partition is configured with replication size less than minISR, the check will pass to proceed with the broker restart.

 #### An example of rolling update

-Here is an example of the new roller performing rolling restarts on a cluster with 12 nodes: 3 controllers, 3 combined nodes and 6 brokers.
+Here is an example of the new roller performing rolling restarts on a cluster with 12 nodes: 3 controllers, 3 mixed nodes and 6 brokers.
 The nodes are:
 - controller-0
 - controller-1
 - controller-2
-- combined-3
+- mixed-3
-- combined-4
+- mixed-4
-- combined-5
+- mixed-5
 - broker-6
 - broker-7
 - broker-8